arvimal/BootCamp/001-Linux-Booting/README.md

 4. Update/Edit grub.cfg
    * Any changes to grub.cfg won't be permanent.
 Hence, don't directly edit it.
    * Add changes in /etc/default/grub
-   * Run `update-grub` to read the changes and automatically create grub.cfg file.
+   * Run `grub2-mkconfig > /etc/grub2.cfg` to update the changes to grub2.cfg.

-GRUB 2 works as the following:
+5. GRUB 2 works as:
   * /etc/default/grub contains customizations
   * /etc/grub.d/ scripts contain GRUB menu information and operating system boot scripts.
-* When the `update-grub` command is run, it reads the contents of the grub file and the grub.d scripts and creates the grub.cfg file.
+  * When the command `grub2-mkconfig > /etc/grub2.cfg` is run, it reads the contents of the grub file and the grub.d scripts and creates the grub.cfg file.

 ---